cabbyaxe/Cobalt2PS2/README.md

-Compile this project using the raspberry pi pico VSCode extension and flash the UF2 file to the pico.
+Compile this project using the raspberry pi pico VSCode extension and flash the UF2 file to the pico (Or flash the compiled UF2 file in the releases section).

 ### Acknowledgments